antoinekociuba/AntoineK_Cms/README.md

 This module aims to extend default CMS blocks functionalities by offering an easy additional fields configuration, and by adding the use of custom templates for rendering (inspired from [Mbiz_Cms](https://github.com/monsieurbiz/Mbiz_Cms)).

-This module also allows the use of custom templates for CMS pages rendering
+This module also allows the use of custom templates for CMS pages rendering.

 ## How-To use it